FoxComment/FoxComment/README.md

-- 👋 Hi, I’m random person
+- 👋 Hi, I’m a random weirdo
 <!---
-get a burgor
+get a borgor an cheese grater
 --->